Home

 How Much Should You Eat?

-There's room for other dishes, since the other important point is how much you eat.
-Go to Part 2 of this article to find out how the calorie math of the 6 pack abs diet for ripped abs!
+Still want some more six pack diet tips?
+Go to Part 2 of this article to find out how to do the calorie math for a 6 pack abs diet to get ripped abs!

 • Click HERE to leave '6 Pack Abs Diet - Part 1' & learn more about getting your six pack stomach!